Enyalioides laticeps: Physical description

-The Amazon broad-headed wood lizard has a vertebral crest (spines) continuous throughout the body.
+The Amazon broad-headed wood lizard has a vertebral crest (spines) that are continuous throughout the body.
 The crest is conspicuously high and well developed on the nape (the back of the neck) but low on the dorsal half of the body.

 This species of Enyalioides is a dwarf Hoplocercid.
-For males, their maximum SVL (from snout to vent length) is 157 mm, and for females, 130 mm.
-Its head is relatively large, nearing ⅓ ~ ¼ of its SVL body length.
-It has a typical Enyalioides lizard four-sided pyramidal head shape, with two ridges formed by the projecting supraciliaris (area above the eye/eyebrows).
-The width of the head is approximately 0.7-0.9 times the length, also being proportionally wide, which is where it gets the name "broad-headed wood lizard".
+The maximum snout to vent length (SVL) is 157 mm for males and 130 mm for females.
+Its head is relatively large, approximately ⅓ – ¼ of its SVL body length.
+Typical for Enyalioides lizards, it has a four-sided pyramidal head shape, with two ridges formed by the projecting supraciliaris (the area above the eye/eyebrows).
+The width of the head is approximately 0.7–0.9 times the length, which is where it gets the name "broad-headed wood lizard".
 Its body is compressed laterally.
-E. laticeps has well developed forelimbs and long hind limbs.
-Its tail is long, at about 1.5-1.9 times its snout to vent length.
+E. laticeps has well-developed forelimbs and long hindlimbs.
+Its tail is long, at 1.5–1.9 times its snout to vent length.

 Like other Enyalioid species, E. laticeps can change color when disturbed, replacing green with brown tones.
-Therefore, dorsal scales of the Amazon broad-headed wood lizard varies from dull green to tan to brown, frequently with some blueish area; ventral scales varies from white to cream to tan; while gular region (the ventral throat region, which is relatively inconspicuous for Enyalioids) in males can be dark brown or black.
+Therefore, dorsal scales of the Amazon broad-headed wood lizard vary from dull green to tan to brown, frequently with some bluish areas; ventral scales vary from white to cream to tan; while the gular or ventral throat region, which is usually relatively inconspicuous for Enyalioids, in males can be dark brown or black.